To,

 continuous efforts to reduce the energy consumption and maximize the possible saving like

 replacing the conventional light with the LED light in the plant premises.
+Further, during

-(ii) the steps taken by the company for utilizing alternate sources of energy: The
+(ii) the steps taken by the company for utilizing alternate sources of energy: the

 B) TECHNOLOGY ABSORPTION: